 ---|---|---|

-AG Pre Novice Agility Description Building on foundation skills introduced in previous six-week sessions to continue improving on handling techniques, supporting the dog’s best path, and staying connected.
-This class will also aid in weave performance as well as longer sequences with jumps and tunnel.
-This session is indoors at OTCPBC on mats. | Prerequisites Must have attended several six-week sessions of Agility Foundation with some understanding of the skills needed to perform as a team. | Dogs still need to be crated, so please bring a crate.
+AG Pre Novice Agility Building on foundation skills introduced in previous semesters to continue improving on handling techniques, supporting the dog’s best path, and staying connected.
+This class will also aid in weave performance as well as longer sequences with all obstacles.
+Class is held outdoors on agility field.
+Crating under pavilion. | Must have attended several semesters of Agility Foundation with some understanding of the skills needed to perform as a team. | Dogs need to be crated between exercises, so please bring a crate.
 Remember to bring water, treats, and toys.
 We will review types of toys that may motivate your dog into more of a “play” mode when necessary.
-Soft treats that do not leave crumbs are best.
-Dogs will easily spot crumbs on the dark mats.
-Please wear a suitable running shoe.
-The mats may require a different footwear than outdoors.
-Dogs should have nails that are not overgrown and less hair between toes to grip the surface. |
+Soft treats that do not leave crumbs are best. |

 AG Beginner Sequencing In this class dogs and handlers will be negotiating short sequences (multiple obstacles.)
 Dogs will be training on all agility obstacles including contacts and weaves.
 We will build on your foundation skills and learn how to negotiate obstacles efficiently, accurately with speed, and safely.
 Emphasis will also include connection with your dog between obstacles. | Students must have ADEQUATE FOUNDATION SKILLS from previous classes.
 This includes maintaining dogs’ attention and focus in order to negotiate multiple obstacles.
 Dogs should be somewhat familiar with all obstacles.
 We will be building on these skills. | See below: Requirements for All Agility Classes |